elastic/examples/README.md

 ![screen](screens/screen-rack-app.png)

-If you want to learn how to start an elasticsearch cluster with Docker, take a look at this [page](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html).
+If you want to learn how to start an **Elasticsearch** cluster with Docker, take a look at this [page](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html).
 The [docker-compose-dev.yml](docker-compose-dev.yml) file start Elasticsearch as single node mode and without Xpack activation.

-Filebeat will ship your logs to this Elasticsearch container, to know Filebeat works and how to configire your `harvesters` and `prospectors` take a look at this [page](https://www.elastic.co/guide/en/beats/filebeat/current/how-filebeat-works.html)
+**Filebeat** will ship your logs to this Elasticsearch container, to know Filebeat works and how to configire your `harvesters` and `prospectors` take a look at this [page](https://www.elastic.co/guide/en/beats/filebeat/current/how-filebeat-works.html)

 2 - Open your kibana

-If you use the docker compose file a configured container with kibana can be find at this URL [http://localhost:5601/](http://localhost:5601/)
+If you use the docker compose [file](docker-compose-dev.yml) a configured container with kibana can be find at this URL [http://localhost:5601/](http://localhost:5601/)

-You can give optionnaly a internet acces to your local kibana with the [ngrok](https://ngrok.com/).
+You can give optionnaly a internet access to your local kibana with the [ngrok](https://ngrok.com/).
-If ngrok is installed on your laptop and you want to share dashboard, just run `make proxy-kibana`.
+If **ngrok** is installed on your laptop and you want to share dashboard, just run `make proxy-kibana`.

 3 - Stress your application

+> Now, it's time to generate traffic :)

 To generate logs and stress the ruby sample application, I use [artillery](https://artillery.io/).
 It's a modern load testing toolkit written in nodejs.
-It's easy to define scenarii with the `yaml` syntax.
+It's easy to define **scenarii** with the `yaml` syntax.
 If you’re new to Artillery, [Getting Started](https://artillery.io/docs/getting-started) is a good place to start, followed by an overview of [how Artillery works](https://artillery.io/docs/basic-concepts).
 I wrap all the things you need to run the load tests in Docker containers.